GoogleCloudPlatform/gke-networking-recipes/services/multi-cluster/ilb/README.md

 - 1.17 and later versions of GKE supported
 - Tested and validated with v1.23.8-gke.1900 on Aug 23rd 2022

-### Networking Manifests
+### Networking Scenario

 This recipe demonstrates deploying a cluster (`gke-1`) and make it accessible to other cluster (`gke-2`) through Internal TCP/UDP Load Balancer.
+Both these clusters reside in the same network and for the sake of simplicity we will create them in the same project.
 The Services in gke-1 are exposed via an Internal Load Balancer on a private IP address in the network.
 The pods in gke-2 will be able to communicate with gke-1 services via the internal ip address as they belong to the same network.

 ![basic multi-cluster communication via ilb](../../../images/internal-lb-service.png)